-The UAE’s long-awaited passenger rail service is edging closer to reality.
-Etihad Rail has officially revealed the locations of seven additional passenger stations, marking a major milestone ahead of the network’s highly anticipated launch in 2026.
+The UAE's long-awaited passenger rail service is edging closer to reality.
+Etihad Rail has officially revealed the locations of seven additional passenger stations, marking a major milestone ahead of the network's highly anticipated 2026 launch.

-Announced on Thursday, January 8, the newly confirmed stations are located in Al Sila, Al Dhannah, Al Mirfa, Madinat Zayed, Mezairaa, Al Faya, and Al Dhaid.
-These stops significantly expand the reach of the national rail network, strengthening links between urban centres and regional communities.
+Announced on Thursday, January 8, the newly confirmed Etihad Rail passenger stations are located in Al Sila, Al Dhannah, Al Mirfa, Madinat Zayed, Mezairaa, Al Faya, and Al Dhaid.
+These stops significantly expand the reach of the national rail network, strengthening links between urban centres and regional communities across all seven emirates.

 The latest announcement brings the total number of confirmed passenger stations to 11.
 The previously revealed locations include Mohammed Bin Zayed City (Abu Dhabi), Jumeirah Golf Estates (Dubai), University City (Sharjah), and Al Hilal (Fujairah).